 Have you ever wondered where they test space robots?
 Scientists have found a spot on Earth that is similar enough to Mars’ environmental conditions to test out actual space rovers.
-This includes the Raman instrument, which is going to be used in the 2016-2018 ESA-NASA ExoMars expedition.
+This includes the Raman instrument, which is going on the 2016-2018 ESA-NASA ExoMars expedition.
 This place on Earth is not located in a hard-to-reach desert, but somewhere on the bright and touristy Canary Islands.
 This spot is Teide National Park, the most popular national park in Spain and Europe.
 It is the 8th most visited national park in the world, with around 3 million yearly visitors.
-I visited the park in 2012 and was utterly mesmerised by the extraterrestial character of the fiery area.
+I visited the park in 2012 and the extraterrestial character of the fiery area simply blew me away.

 Teide National Park is home to the remarkable Mount Teide.
 Mount Teide is a relatively active caldera volcano.
 Its most recent eruption occurred in 1909.
 The volcano measures 7500 metres from its base on the ocean floor; only Mauna Kea and Mauna Loa on Hawaii exceed Teide in height.
-Teide National Park’s volcanic character means the entire area is filled with dramatic geological formations, making the park unearthly similar to the surface of Mars, the Red Planet.
+Teide National Park’s volcanic character causes dramatic geological formations in the entire area.
+This means the park is unearthly similar to the surface of Mars, the Red Planet.
 The terrain varies from spiky and rocky aa-lava fields to flowy and smooth pahoehoe plains.
-Petrified rivers of lava and layers of multicoloured sand can be admired throughout the park.
+Throughout the park, you will come across petrified rivers of lava and layers of multicoloured sand.

 The park is not only known for its natural beauty, but also for its historic cultural value.
 Many archaeological sites have also been discovered within the park borders.
 Teide National Park was a sacred site of worship to the aboriginal Gaunches, who considered the area the “Gate of Hell”.
 The Gaunches believed Guayota, the devil, was trapped inside the volcano.
-Eruptions were believed to be outburst by the cornered devil inside the mountain, often represented as an angry black dog.
+They believed eruptions were outbursts by the cornered devil inside the mountain, often represented as an angry black dog.
 I suppose I can somewhat understand where the Gaunches were coming from, with those deadly lava rivers and all (no biggie).

 Teide National Park is easily accessible by car.
 The roads are wide and well-kept to accommodate the millions of tourists.
 This point is about as far up high as you can get by car.
 I believe this was at about 2350 metres of altitude.
 If you looked out into the distance opposite of mount Teide, all we could see was a thick layer of fluffy clouds against a pure blue sky.
 It doesn’t get more idyllic than that.